rummagesailor/Glass-Home-Studio/content/process/index.md

 ## Shipping
 ![Crated Shipped](/img/process/crate.jpg)
-Glass Home Studio is located in Buckeye, AZ.
+Glass Home Studio is located in Buckeye, Arizona.

 If local pickup or delivery isn't an option, the window will be
 * packed tight with foam and/or pillows